-If you’re planning a wedding and you really fancy a tipi, then it’s probably likely at some point that the thought of rain will cross your mind (if not yours, that of your closest friends and family).
+If you’re planning a wedding and you really fancy a tipi wedding in Scotland , then it’s probably likely at some point that the thought of rain will cross your mind (if not yours, that of your closest friends and family).
 What do you do if it rains at your tipi wedding?

 Well, in the middle of a heatwave, it rained on Carolyn and Laurence’ wedding day.

-I also loved that it didn’t feel like one big room, but had side areas which allowed guests to move around and could be utilised in different ways.
+I also loved that it didn’t feel like one big room, but had side areas that allowed guests to move around and could be utilised in different ways.

 Carolyn had made cushions for each of her guests, with their name sewn on each of them – possibly one of the most unique place settings I’ve come across!
 She also worked with her caterers, Wild Rover, and at each table there was a guest with their name stitched on in yellow tartan.
 This was the nominated guest who would collect – and deliver – each course to their table.